shoober420/windows11-scripts/README.md

 RemoveWindowsTerminal.bat

-DisableSAM.bat / EnableSAM.bat (may cause black screen after login if SAM is disabled)
+DisableSAM.bat / EnableSAM.bat (may cause black screen after login if SAM is disabled) (requires SAFE MODE and SetACL.bat to be run first)

+DisableSGRMBroker.bat / EnableSGRMBroker.bat